civictechdc/mango-tango-cli/CONTRIBUTING.md

 - **Claude Code users**: See `CLAUDE.md` + Serena MCP integration
 - **Cursor users**: See `.cursorrules` + `.ai-context/`
 - **Other AI tools**: Start with `.ai-context/README.md`

-## Recognition

-Contributors will be recognized in:

-- Release notes for significant contributions
-- Project documentation
-- Community acknowledgments

 ## License